-Leg muscles such as calfs, quads and hamstrings work hard in the push-off and stand-up phase of the roll.
+Leg muscles such as calves, quads and hamstrings work hard in the push-off and stand-up phase of the roll.

-Forwards roll is an essential basic move that all gymnasts need to master.
+A Forward roll in gymnastics is an essential basic move that all gymnasts need to master.
 Although it is basic, a successful gymnast will pay attention to body shaping and details in the technique such as keeping the feet together.

 Once a tucked forward roll has been mastered, a gymnast can vary the shapes used to create new forward rolls such as Straddle and Piked.